SaschaHeyer/ml-audio-processing-pipeline/README.md

     --description="Workflow POC Service Account" \
     --display-name="Workflow POC"
    ```
-4. Add the follwoing roles to you Workflow POC service account (we're using it for everything, so it's a bunch of roles) (HOWTO: https://cloud.google.com/iam/docs/grant-role-console):
+4. Add the following roles to you Workflow POC service account (we're using it for everything, so it's a bunch of roles) (HOWTO: https://cloud.google.com/iam/docs/grant-role-console):

    ![image](https://github.com/SaschaHeyer/ml-audio-processing-pipeline/assets/89016113/1db2a344-e708-41f8-a57a-bfde05f7713c)

-5. We need to enable some service agents to act as our workflow-poc service account (the PROJECT_NUMBER runs for a while in case of DOIT organisation, as we have a bunch of projects):
+5. We need to enable some service agents to act as our workflow-poc service account:
    ```
    PROJECT_ID=$(gcloud config get project) PROJECT_NUMBER=$(gcloud projects list --filter=$PROJECT_ID --format="value(PROJECT_NUMBER)")